 Notes to the cook: It took me several tries to make successful Gnudi, but I persisted and now have another fabulous dish at my fingertips.
 I offer you several helpful hints to help you reach success sooner than I did.

-Third tip – The spinach.
+Second tip – The spinach.
 After you heat or cook the spinach, spend some time squeezing out as much water as possible.
 Again, keep the moisture low.

 And lastly – When you drop the Gnudi into the boiling water, be sure the water is boiling very gently.
 If you drop the tender Gnudi in rapidly boiling water, they might break apart.